Overall rating

 Adobe IllustratorReasons for Switching to Inkscape

-Even though does the same work as Inkscape was good for me it has more free features compared to illustrator.- Industry: Online Media
+Even though does the same work as Inkscape was good for me it has more free features compared to illustrator.- Industry: E-Learning

 - Used Weekly for 2+ years